-He is frequently requested as guest lecturer, presentator and clinic instructor at the Ouray Ice Festival, Pont Rouge (Festiglace) ice festival, Bozeman Ice Festival, Cody Ice Festival and many others.
+Jack was frequently requested as guest lecturer, presentor, and clinic instructor at the Ouray Ice Festival, Pont Rouge (Festiglace) ice festival, Bozeman Ice Festival, Cody Ice Festival, and many others.

-Climbing group and went on to ascend big walls in Yosemite.
-Many of these were second ascents (The Shield, Zodiac, Tangerine Trip, Tis-Sa-Ack, Cosmos, Gobi Wall, El Cap Towers Right Side, Mescalito).
-Later on he gravitated to alpine climbing in Europe, Canada, Alaska where he established first ascents on Mt.
-Huntington, Denali, Mount Lewis, Mt.
-Kennedy and more.
-With Dale Bard he did the first free ascent of Polar Circus and with Tobin Sorenson did the first winter ascent of the North Face on Mt.
-Robson and the first winter ascent of the Central Couloir on Mount Kitchener.
+His climbing career began in 1968 in Southern California where he climbed at Tahquitz, Joshua Tree, and Yosemite.
+He eventually became a part of the influential Stonemasters Climbing group and went on to ascend big walls in Yosemite.
+Many of them were second ascents—The Shield, Zodiac, Tangerine Trip, Tis-Sa-Ack, Cosmos, Gobi Wall, El Cap Towers Right Side, Mescalito.
+Later, he gravitated to alpine climbing in Europe, Canada, and Alaska where he established first ascents on Mount Huntington, Denali, Mount Lewis, Mount Kennedy, and others.
+With Dale Bard, he did the first free ascent of Polar Circus and with Tobin Sorenson did the first winter ascent of the North Face on Mount Robson and the first winter ascent of the Central Couloir on Mount Kitchener.